5 things to know about colon cancer surgery

 Endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD):

 If a polyp is too large to be removed by traditional polypectomy, an EMR or ESD may be performed.
 The doctor will use small instruments inserted through a colonoscope to perform detailed surgery from inside the rectum.
 The polyp and some surrounding tissue will be removed.
 With this type of advanced endoscopic procedure, major surgery can sometimes be avoided.
-Gastroenterologists at MD Anderson are experts at performing these specialized, advanced endoscopic procedures.
+Gastroenterologists at UT MD Anderson are experts at performing these specialized, advanced endoscopic procedures.

 Colectomy: